How to decode a URL

 How do I decode a URL-encoded string?

-Paste the encoded text into the input box — %XX sequences and + signs are converted back to their original characters instantly, including UTF-8 sequences like %C3%A9 for é.
+Paste it into the input box and every %XX sequence and + sign is converted back to its original character instantly, including multi-byte UTF-8 sequences like %C3%A9, which reads back as é.

 Why is my URL full of %25 sequences?

-%25 is the percent sign itself — it means the URL was encoded twice.
-Decode once and you'll see %20-style sequences; decode again for the original text.
+%25 is an escaped percent sign, which means the string was encoded twice.
+Decode once and you'll see ordinary %20-style sequences; decode that result again to reach the original text.

 Does + mean a space in URLs?

-In query strings submitted by HTML forms, yes — + represents a space.
-This decoder converts + to a space automatically, matching how servers interpret form data.
+In query strings submitted by HTML forms, yes, + stands for a space.
+This decoder converts + to a space automatically, matching how web servers interpret application/x-www-form-urlencoded data.

 Is it safe to paste URLs containing tokens?

 Yes.
-Decoding runs entirely in your browser — URLs with session tokens, API keys or personal data never leave your machine.
+Decoding runs entirely in your browser, URLs with session tokens, API keys, or personal data are never uploaded or logged and never leave your machine.